marxin/texi2rst-generated/sphinx/gccint/target-macros/register-usage.rst

   If the program counter has a register number, define this as that register number.
 Otherwise, do not define it.

+.. index:: order of register allocation, register allocation order

 .. _allocation-order:

-.. index:: order of register allocation

-.. index:: register allocation order

 Order of Allocation of Registers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^